 1 Why choose this syllabus?
 2

-Key benefits 2

-Recognition and progression 3

-Supporting teachers 3

 2 Syllabus overview 4

 Aims 4

-Content 5
+Content overview 5

-Assessment 6
+Assessment overview 6

+Assessment objectives 7

-3 Subject content 7
+3 Subject content 9

-4 Details of the assessment
+4 Details of the assessment 27

-Core Assessment 25
+Core Assessment 27

-Extended Assessment 25
+Extended Assessment 27

-Practical Assessment 26
+Practical Assessment 28

-5 Assessment objectives
+Glossary of terms used in science papers 31

-6 Appendix
+5 Appendix 32

-Electrical symbols 31
+Electrical symbols 32

-Symbols and units for physical quantities 33
+Symbols and units for physical quantities 34

-Safety in the laboratory 35
+Safety in the laboratory 36

-Glossary of terms used in science papers 36

 Mathematical requirements 37

 Presentation of data 38

 ICT opportunities 39

 Conventions (e.g. signs, symbols, terminology and nomenclature) 39

-7 What else you need to know 40
+6 What else you need to know 40

 Before you start 40

 Making entries 41

 After the exam 42

+How students and teachers can use the grades 42

-Grade descriptions 43
+Grade descriptions 42

-Changes to this syllabus for 2019 45
+Changes to this syllabus for 2020 and 2021 43